Aegyptopithecus: Locomotion

 Three femoral remains were found in Quarry I (DPC 5262 and 8709) and Quarry M (DPC 2480).
 Paleomagnetic dating puts the sites at 33 Ma, consistent with the Oligocene epoch.

-Based on estimated femoral neck angle (120-130 degrees) of aforementioned remains, the femur is similar to that of a quadrupedal anthropoid.
-The greater trochanter’s morphology is inconsistent with that of leaping primates, serving as further evidence of the animal’s quadrupedalism.
+Based on the estimated femoral neck angle (120-130 degrees) the femur is similar to that of a quadrupedal anthropoid.
+The greater trochanter's morphology is inconsistent with that of leaping primates, serving as further evidence of the animal's quadrupedalism.

-Aegyptopithecus is thought to have been an arboreal quadruped due to the distal articular region of the femur, which is deeper than that of “later” catarrhines.
+Aegyptopithecus is thought to have been an arboreal quadruped due to the distal articular region of the femur, which is deeper than that of "later" catarrhines.
 Also, based on overall femoral morphology, A. zeuxis is thought to have been robust.
 The phalanges of the hands and feet suggest powerful grasping consistent with arboreal quadrupedalism.

-In conjunction with the femur, the humerus suggests arboreal quadrupedalism.
+The humerus also suggests arboreal quadrupedalism.
 This is based on the pronounced brachialis flange and stabilizing muscles on brachial flexors rather than extensors.
 In addition, the ulna and distal articular surface of the humerus indicate that A. zeuxis was not only an arboreal quadruped, but also large and slow.
-This is consistent with evidence extrapolated from femoral morphology.